BotTech/dev-setup/TEMPLATE.md

 This repository contains everything that you need to automatically setup a development environment.

-`master` is the starting point and does nothing on its own.
-The intention is that you will fork this repository a configure it to setup your development environment just the way that you like it.
-See [example](example-branch) for an example of how you can configure `dev-setup`.

 ## Usage

-ℹ️ This is what the usage will look like to give you a feel for what the end result is.
-Follow the instructions below on [creating a fork](#creating-a-fork).

 ### Setting up your development environment